Dathuputhran: Plot

 Ponnachan is a scion of a well-to-do family.
 He is in love with Gracy, who is from a low-income family.
 Ponnachan decides to marry Gracy despite his parents' objections.
 After the wedding, he leaves for Madras in search of a job to support his family.
-He cannot get a job as he is educated, and all available positions are menial.
+He cannot find a suitable job as he is educated, and all available positions are menial.
 Meanwhile, Kunjachan supports Gracy and her family.
 Ponnachna's parents marry off his sister Annakutty to Jose, a playboy.
-As per his pre-marital conditions, Ponnachan's parents wrote off their property in Jose and Annakutty's names.
+As per his pre-marital conditions, Ponnachan's parents transfer the ownership of their property to the names of Jose and Annakutty.
 Soon, Jose's parents come to live with him and drive Ponnachan's parents from their home.
 Jose also starts selling properties by getting Annakutty to sign off on property papers.
 In the meantime, Ponnachan gets a good job and comes home to support his homeless parents and wife.